Tibing/howtomake.software/blog/emotion-recognition.md

 }
 ```

-Using that technique will allow us recognize peoples' emotions constantly with great performance! 😅
+Using that technique will allow us to recognize peoples' emotions constantly with great performance! 😅

 Here's the listing of the full code: